MenachemP2000/Advanced-System-Programing-Project/README.md

 npm install react-router-dom

-then, copy the files that are on "foo-tube" folder to the new react project. then start the web app using npm start.
+then, copy the files that are on "foo-tube" folder to the new react project. then start the web app the following command: npm start.